pdxdevs/pdxdevs.org/docs/resources/code-of-conduct/README.md

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an admin as soon as possible. info@pdxdevs.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an admin as soon as possible. <a href="mailto:info@pdxdevs.org">info@pdxdevs.org</a>.
 If your report involves Brian, or you feel it would be inappropriate to talk with him about this issue, you can contact the HR person at his company, <a href="mailto:kathryn@devetry.com">kathryn@devetry.com</a>.

 ## Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Portland Devs admins with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## Scope